This post may contain affiliate links. Please see my disclosure policy for details.

 As I mentioned before, I actually found the process of finding Coconut Tree Hill a little difficult on my visit.
 When I got here a few years ago, there weren’t as many guides and information about it then!
 However, it’s easier when you know how.

 You can easily access coconut hill from Mirissa Beach as it’s located on the East side of the strip.
 You’ll see it way before you reach it.

-If you’re approaching from Mirissa beach, you will need to walk a little bit far.
-You will pass the famous Parrot Rock, then walk over a series of boulders which gets you onto the Secret Beach.
+If you’re approaching Mirissa beach, you will need to walk a little bit far.
+You will pass the famous Parrot Rock, then walk over a series of boulders that gets you onto the Secret Beach.

 Then, just keep following the coastline around until you reach the pathway for the tree hill.
 The whole journey will take you around 10-15 minutes on foot from Mirissa beach.

 If you’re visiting Sri Lanka in the Monsoon season, sometimes beach access may not be possible.
 But, don’t worry.
 You can also head in from the roadside.